raygun101/MarkupKit/README.md

-# Overview
+# Introduction
-MarkupKit is a framework for simplifying development of native iOS applications.
+MarkupKit is an open-source framework for simplifying development of native iOS applications.
 It allows developers to construct user interfaces declaratively using a human-readable markup language, rather than visually using Interface Builder or programmatically in code.

 For example, the following markup creates an instance of `UILabel` and sets the value of its `text` property to "Hello, World!":